uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ### Android

-The Meta Quest runs on **Android** we could choose this as our platform, but Unity also gives us a specific **Meta Quest** option which will configure everything we need.
+The Meta Quest runs on **Android** we could choose this as our platform, but Unity also gives us a specific **Meta Quest** option to configure android for VR.

 - In the top menu, select **File > Build Profiles** and change the Platform to **Meta Quest**
 - Press **Switch Platform**

 ![VR core template](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/switch_platform_6.jpg)

-After it has finished you will see that the Active platform is now **Android**, this is slightly confusing UI which will hopefull be fixed in future Unity versions.
+After it has finished you will see that the Active platform has been set to **Android**, but this is fine for us.

 ### Device Simulation

-We also want to be able to test our project in Unity on without having to build to the headset.
+It is important to test in a real headset to know that you project works as intended, but during development we also want to be able to quickly test our project in Unity.

 - Go into **Edit > Project Settings**